Jason Stackhouse: Relationships

 In the novels, Crystal gets pregnant with Jason's baby, but she miscarries.
-When she gets pregnant again, Jason happily marries her in a wedding in Hotshot.
+When she gets pregnant again, Jason happily marries her.
 Sookie claims that Jason loves Crystal, but Crystal isn't sure that she loves Jason.

-The immature twosome quickly encounter marriage troubles, such as Crystal spending the household money on shopping instead of necessities.
+The immature couple quickly encounter marriage troubles, such as Crystal spending the household money on shopping instead of necessities.
 When Jason discovers that Crystal is having an affair, he tricks Calvin Norris and Sookie into catching her in the act.
 After that, Crystal moves back to Hotshot and Jason is shown to be dating other women.

 Jason has been friends with Hoyt Fortenberry since they were children.
 Since Jason became a werepanther, their relationship has been strained; and it appears to end when Jason marries Crystal.

 Jason then befriends werepanther Mel Hart, with unfortunate results.
-Crystal ultimately dies when she is crucified outside of Merlotts, and Jason again becomes a suspect, but eventually his innocence is proven.
+Crystal ultimately dies when she is crucified outside of Merlotts, and Jason again becomes a suspect, but he is eventually proven innocent.